PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/create-presentation.md

     - 2.3 Essential: Design and images adhere to the UoY brand.

-We recommend using one of the Univeristy of York slide themes.
+We recommend using one of the University of York slide themes.
 These have designed to have high contrast and good accessibility using the University brand colours, and also contain the UoY logo.

 1. Under **Design** options, select **Themes**.
 </br>![decorative](images/presentation-uoy-themes-options.png)